kubestellar/kubestellar/docs/content/direct/get-started.md

 Both approaches create a basic environment suitable for learning, but remember that KubeStellar supports more sophisticated configurations including:

-- Multiple Independent Target Spaces (ITS)
+- Multiple Inventory and Transport Spaces (ITS)
-- Multiple Workload Distribution Spaces (WDS)
+- Multiple Workload Definition Spaces (WDS)
-- Dynamic addition and removal of Work Execution Clusters (WECs)
+- Dynamic addition and removal of Workload Execution Clusters (WECs)
 - Various deployment patterns to suit different organizational needs

 ## Quick Start Using the Automated Script